 Kentish Guards History

-were chartered by the Colonial Assembly on October 29, 1774 as an "elite militia," taking extra responsibility for their own training and equipment.
-Using the Kent County Court House as their armory, the Kentish
+They were chartered by the Colonial Assembly on October 29, 1774 as an "elite militia," taking extra responsibility for their own training and equipment.
+Using the Kent County Court House as their

 The Guards were also present at the formation of the Continental Army during the Siege of Boston in 1775, where General

-Battle of Rhode Island in Portsmouth and Middletown.
-During the summer of 1779, twenty-six Guardsmen launched a surprise attack on Conanicut Island (Jamestown), destroying a British artillery battery.
-In November,
+at the Battle of Rhode Island in Portsmouth and Middletown.
+During the summer of 1779, twenty-six Guardsmen launched a surprise attack on Conanicut Island (Jamestown), destroying a British artillery

-Newport during General Washington's visit there.
-After the war, the Kentish Guards continued to provide local defense when many other militia companies were disbanded or became volunteer fire departments.
-During
+in Newport during General Washington's visit there.
+After the war, the Kentish Guards continued to provide local defense when many other militia companies were disbanded or became volunteer fire

 War of 1812

-select six Guardsmen to be drafted for federal service; Colonel Pinnegar believed that the Kentish Guards Charter allowed for the call up of the whole unit for state duty, but not for drafting individual members for
+to select six Guardsmen to be drafted for federal service; Colonel Pinnegar believed that the Kentish Guards Charter allowed for the call up of the whole unit for state duty, but not for drafting

 The Dorr Rebellion

-granted by Charles II in 1663, and the other, a reform government led by Thomas Dorr.
+charter granted by Charles II in 1663, and the other, a reform government led by Thomas Dorr.
 Both parties sought to avoid conflict, but Dorrite hotheads attempting to seize a state armory in

 The Civil War

-their charter and the laws of the state of Rhode Island, and are subject to its good regulation, including inspection by the Adjutant General and the command of the Governor.
+under their charter and the laws of the state of Rhode Island, and are subject to its good regulation, including inspection by the Adjutant General and the command of the Governor.
 On call for local

 Fife and Drum Corps